 - therapeutic books and bus tickets for users of the clinic

 CAFA supports children at the ANIQUEM clinic in Lima, Peru, which specializes in health care facilities and rehabilitation for child burn victims.
 CAFA’s commitment is to provide services that ANIQUEM cannot otherwise afford to offer but are important to the overall recovery of the burn victims.

 In 2018, GC4C donated $2,000 to cover transportation for impoverished child burn victims, and their caregivers, to and from the clinic in Lima.
 This money supports 700 children over the year.

 We have donated funds to CAFA every year since 2015, for a total $9,500!

 For more information on Canadian Friends of ANIQUEM: http://www.friendsofaniquem.org

 PLEA delivers community-based social, health, educational, vocational and justice services to children and youth in the Metro Vancouver region.

-In 2017, GC4C donated $4,000 for a home entertainment system in PLEA’s new location in East Vancouver.
-The location hosts more than 10 programs for at-risk or exploited youth.
+- a home entertainment system in PLEA’s new location in East Vancouver.
+The location hosts more than 10 programs for at-risk or exploited youth, and

 For more information on Plea Community Services: www.plea.ca